Medical Student AAFP Leaders

 East Tennessee State University Quillen College of Medicine

-Sara's role includes the study of health care delivery systems (e.g., PCMH, ACOs), performance measurement, practice redesign/quality improvement, privileging, health information technology, practice management, private sector advocacy, and physician payment.
+Cynthia's role includes the study of health care delivery systems (e.g., PCMH, ACOs), performance measurement, practice redesign/quality improvement, privileging, health information technology, practice management, private sector advocacy, and physician payment.

 "As the FMIG National Coordinator, I hope to continue to develop connections across the family medicine community.
 I'm excited to work alongside medical students, faculty, physicians, and AAFP staff to help FMIGs communicate and implement creative strategies to increase student choice for family medicine.
 I’d love to inspire other students to get involved in the AAFP and truly invest in the future of healthcare through their commitment to family medicine."